 The secondary market for private mortgage notes rewards one thing above all else: predictability.
 Every item on this list reduces the uncertainty a buyer prices into their offer.
 Professional servicing — boarding the loan on a compliant platform from day one, or transferring it before listing for sale — is the mechanism that converts a private note from an illiquid, opaque asset into a market-ready instrument.

-For note holders who self-managed servicing for years, the question at exit isn’t whether professional servicing adds value.
-It’s whether there’s enough time before the planned sale date to build a servicing record that changes the offer.
+For note holders who self-managed servicing for years, the question at exit is not whether professional servicing adds value.
+It is whether there is enough time before the planned sale date to build a servicing record that changes the offer.
 In many cases, even 6–12 months of documented professional servicing history is enough to shift a buyer’s risk assessment.
 For portfolio holders with multiple notes, the compounding effect across the portfolio is significant.
-Explore how to maximize that value at Maximize Your Owner-Financed Portfolio’s Cash Flow with Professional Servicing.
+Explore how to maximize that value at 5 Strategies to Minimize Real Estate Carry Costs with Private Mortgage Servicing.

 How We Evaluated These Factors